looker-open-source/looker-load-testing/nuke-from-orbit/README.md

 In the annotations section you will be able to see the status of the health checks for each backend service.
 Once they all read 'HEALTHY' you are ready to go.

+Note that IAP may take a few more minutes to set up authentication, even after https and routing are configured.

 ## Running and Monitoring a Test